Chapter 2: The Hook

 When Innocence Meets the Spiral

-I was nine years old when the hook was set.
+I was nine years old when I first noticed the bait.

 It didn't feel like sin.
 It felt like curiosity.
 My friend and I were just exploring—two kids, spending long afternoons together.
 We didn't know what "sex" was.
 We just wanted to look, to touch, to discover.
 And so we did.